Temù: Municipalities Union

 Temù is part of the Unione dei Comuni dell'Alta Valle Camonica ("Municipalities Union of High Val Camonica") together with Ponte di Legno, Vione, Vezza d'Oglio, Incudine and Monno.
 The Unione is based in Ponte di Legno and it was established in 2000.
-Its surface is 284,10 km².
+Its surface is 284,10 km^{2}.

 Union with Ponte di Legno

 On 28 October 2012 the municipality asked residents in a referendum about the union with Ponte di Legno, but the proposal has not been approved and the same happened in 2017.